Latent Speech-Text Transformer: Latent Speech-Text Transformers

 \section{Latent Speech-Text Transformers}

 The core idea of the \model{} architecture is to auto-regressively model latent patches of tokens (using a global transformer), rather than individual tokens, similar in spirit to BLT \citep{pagnoni2024byte} which models dynamic-sized patches of bytes.
-The transformation of speech/text spans to patches and vice-versa takes place with the help of a light-weight local encoder and local decoder, and the entire model is trained end-to-end using the same token-level likelihood as before.
+The transformation of speech/text spans to patches and vice-versa takes place with the help of a light-weight patch encoder and patch decoder, and the entire model is trained end-to-end using the same token-level likelihood as before.
 Figure \ref{fig:lst-arch} illustrates this architecture specialized to the task of speech-text modeling.
 The majority of the compute expended in terms of FLOPs is in the global transformer, which yields savings by operating on information-dense speech patches instead of granular speech tokens.
+Latent patching performs bounded-context temporal aggregation, preserving phonetic discriminability while reducing sequence-level redundancy.

-\textbf{Local Encoder.} Similar to BLT, the local encoder uses a series of sliding window self-attention and cross-attention layers to aggregate token representations into patch representations.
+\paragraph{Patch Encoder.} Similar to BLT, the patch encoder uses a series of sliding window self-attention and cross-attention layers to aggregate token representations into patch representations.
 In \model{}, we only patch spans of speech tokens using strategies described in Section \ref{sec:patching}.
 Note that a simple alternative to patching is to use subword tokenization methods like Byte Pair Encoding (BPE) on the speech tokens.
 This was also explored by \cite{cuervo2024scaling} and similar to them, failed to improve performance in our experiments (ablations in Section~\ref{sec:exp_main}).
 Unlike BLT, we do not use hash embeddings, as they did not provide improvements in our experiments.

-\textbf{Local Decoder.} A light-weight transformer is used as a decoder and trained with NTP loss, with cross-attention layers inserted between every transformer layer.
+\paragraph{Patch Decoder.} A light-weight transformer is used as a decoder and trained with NTP loss, with cross-attention layers inserted between every transformer layer.
 Each token attends to both the previously generated speech patches and text tokens to incorporate patch-level information (using cross-attention) as well as a sliding window of the past 512 tokens (using self-attention).
+Further architectural details of the local patch encoder and decoder, including attention roles and initialization, are provided in Appendix~\ref{app:local_encoder_decoder}.